How to Add Images to PDF in VB .NET

 VB.NET

-We can optionally configure the behavior of the above method calls using a ChromePdfRenderOptions object.
-Options that can be configured include: the position of the image, header and footer formatting, page title, page size, and many others.
+Configure the behavior of the above method calls using a ChromePdfRenderOptions object aids to enhance the visual aspect of the output PDF file.
+Options that can be configured include the position of the image, header and footer formatting, page title, page size, and many others.

 More information about how to add images to PDFs using IronPDF, along with other information, can be found in the Docs section.